ShinuRaju/ENBD-Interview/README.md

    **Debugging Difficulties** : Global variables can make debugging more challenging.
 Since they can be accessed and modified from anywhere, it can be difficult to track down where and when a global variable's value was changed,  leading to bugs that are hard to reproduce and fix.
    **Testing Complications**: Testing functions or modules that rely on global variables can be problematic because the global state might persist between tests, leading to side effects and flaky tests.
    **Memory Leaks** : Global variables persist throughout the lifetime of the application, which can contribute to memory leaks.
 Unlike local variables, which are automatically garbage-collected when their scope ends, global variables remain in memory, potentially leading to unnecessary memory consumption.
-   **Concurrency Issues** : In a concurrent environment (e.g., when using worker threads or clusters in Node.js), global variables can cause race conditions if they are accessed or modified by multiple threads or processes simultaneously.
+   **Concurrency Issues** : In a parallel environment (e.g., when using worker threads or clusters in Node.js), global variables can cause race conditions if they are accessed or modified by multiple threads or processes simultaneously.
 This can lead to unpredictable and erroneous behavior in your application.

 5. **What is the process.memoryUsage() method, and what information does it provide?**
    The `process.memoryUsage()` method in Node.js provides information about the memory usage of the current Node.js process.
 It returns an object with several properties: